Stay Informed

 Visiting Faculty

-The Visiting Faculty Program enables faculty with full-time positions at Israeli colleges and universities to participate in one-year teaching exchanges at top universities in the United States.
+The Visiting Faculty Program enables faculty with full-time positions at Israeli colleges and universities to receive support during their sabbatical if they teach courses about Israel at American universities.

 Period of Placement